usharesoft/appcenter-docs/admin/en/source/pages/upgrade/upgrade.rst

 .. note:: If you are in a multi-node environment, there will be extra steps to do manually, depending on the version you are upgrading from.

-	- For UForge 3.8.FP3 and earlier versions, copy the file ``/etc/UShareSoft/vault/root_token`` from database node to web service node and compute node(s).
+	- For UForge 3.8.FP3 and earlier versions, copy the file ``/etc/UShareSoft/vault/root_token`` from database node to web service node and launch ``service tomcat restart`` on the web service node.
 This file will be used to configure access to the secret manager.
 Then you will also need to follow the instructions for upgrading from 3.8.FP5.
 	- For UForge 3.8.FP5 and earlier versions run the following commands on each node using the shared storage to update NFS mount options:

 	.. code-block:: shell